AEW2015/522R/pages/04.timing-lab/docs.md

 ###Questions:

-What is its slack and what does that mean?
+Q:What is its slack and what does that mean?

+A:Slack is the amount of extra time the Data path has before violating tSetup.
+A postive slack means you can go faster.
+A zero slack means you are going the fastest possible.
+A Negative Slack mean your design does not meet timing and violates tSetup.

 What is the launch edge (beginning) of the path?